ytsutano/axmldec/README.md

         axmldec -o output.xml AndroidManifest.xml

     This will write the decoded XML to `output.xml`.
+You can specify the same filename for input and output to decode the file in-place.

 ### 3.2 Using the Standard Output